 - Facebook Watch.
 You can now place ads in the middle of videos which are more than 3 minutes long.
 Facebook calls these “Ad Breaks”, and just like Stories ads, you can attach custom links.
 Your brand does have to meet certain requirements to use Ad Breaks, though.

 - Facebook Live.
 The third way to share videos on Facebook is via the Live tool – which is separate from Watch and Stories.
-(Confusing, we know.)
-You can use Ad Breaks in Facebook Live, just like in Watch, but with the same caveat about Facebook requirements for brands.
+You can use Ad Breaks on Facebook Live, just like in Watch, but with the same caveat about Facebook requirements for brands.

 Use the call to action button on your Facebook Business page